Prothrombin Time (PT/INR capillary)

 The prothrombin time (PT) is used as a screening test to detect a deficiency of one or more of the clotting factors of the extrinsic coagulation system (I, II, V, VII, or X) due to a hereditary or acquired deficiency, liver disease, vitamin K deficiency, or presence of inhibitors.
 Inhibitors include specific coagulation factor inhibitors, Lupus-like anticoagulant inhibitors (eg, antiphospholipid antibodies), and nonspecific prothrombin time inhibitors (eg, monoclonal immunoglobulins, elevated fibrin degradation products).

-Warfarin inhibits the enzyme, vitamin K epoxide reductase complex 1 (VKOR c1), responsible for converting vitamin K to its active, reduced form.
-By inhibiting VKOR c1, warfarin decreases the available active form of vitamin K in the tissues.
-Thus, when warfarin is given to a patient, the amounts of active prothrombin and factors VII, IX, and X, all formed by the liver degrade and are replaced by inactive factors.
+Coumadin inhibits the enzyme, vitamin K epoxide reductase complex 1 (VKOR c1), responsible for converting vitamin K to its active, reduced form.
+By inhibiting VKOR c1, coumadin decreases the available active form of vitamin K in the tissues.
+Thus, when coumadin is given to a patient, the amounts of active prothrombin and factors VII, IX, and X, all formed by the liver degrade and are replaced by inactive factors.
 Although the coagulation factors continue to be produced, they have greatly decreased coagulant activity.

 Interpretation of PT and aPTT in Patients with a Bleeding or Clotting SyndromeThe PT is often performed along with another clotting test called the aPTT (or sometimes the PTT or KCCT).
 Comparison of the two results can give your doctor information as to the cause of a bleeding problem.